Ritsu-Okazaki/IA/Forms/Documentation/Crit_C_Development.md

     database.close()
     return
 ```
 The dictionary `relationship` creates the correspondance between a cue and its children.
-The function `traverse` will first run on a cue without a parent in `relationship`, then children of the cue are also searched in the same manner if they have children using the `.get` method, and they will sequentially get appended to the list `order` which saves the desired order of the cues.
-The use of recursive technique, unlike for loops, the program can algorithmically search through the tree structure regardless of the depth, which allows this sorting to be correct no matter what the relationship between the parents and children are at any level.
+The function `traverse` will first run on a root cue that does not have a parent in `relationship`, then children of the cue are also searched in the same manner if they have children using the `.get` method by the function calling itself, and their `cue_id` will sequentially get appended to the list `order` which saves the desired order of the cues.
+The use of recursive technique, unlike for loops, the program can algorithmically search through the hierarchical tree structure regardless of the depth, which allows this sorting of the complex cue sequence to be correct regardless of what the relationship between the parents and children are at any level.